MDbrosev/SerialSensorGraphing/README.md

 # SerialSensorGraphing
-Graph data via serial connection using jFreeChart and jSerialComm APIs
+Graph sensor data that is obtained via serial connection using jFreeChart and jSerialComm APIs